sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 <!-- textlint-disable alex -->

 There are many ways to express the same idea in the code.
 However, some of them are easier to understand then others.
 We should always try to reduce the cognitive load, the mental effort required to understand the code, of the next developer who’ll read out code.
-Every time we stumble on something that isn’t immediately obvious, we waist our brain’s resources.
+Every time we stumble on something that isn’t immediately obvious, we waste our brain’s resources.

 <!-- textlint-enable -->